Book unique cabins, vacation rentals, and more on Airbnb

 Just 16 minutes’ drive from Strawberry lies what many believe to be the world’s largest natural travertine (limestone) bridge.
 This picturesque rock formation is 183 feet high and 60 feet thick at points, with a 150-foot-wide, 393-foot-long tunnel underneath.
 You can access it via a selection of hikes of varying difficulty and from four observation decks.
 In a hurry?
 You can see it from the parking lot, too.

 Built in 1884, this one-room affair is the oldest standing schoolhouse in Arizona.
-Made of pine timber and heated with a wood stove, this little school was a tad fancier than others built during the same time.
+Built of pine timber and heated with a wood stove, this little school was a tad fancier than others built during the same time.
 It was appointed with wainscoting, wallpaper, and an organ.
 Restored and maintained by the Pine-Strawberry Archaeological and Historical Society, it is open to the public from May through mid-October on weekends and holidays.